The Malawi Water Project at a Glance

 - Establishes agreements with agencies to construct, distribute, monitor and evaluate the bio sand water filter

-In December 2011 we held a training course on water, sanitation and hygiene in Northern Malawi that was coordinated by Tal Woolsey from CAWST in Calgary ( Center for Affordable Water and Sanitation Technology).
+In December 2011 we held a training course on water, sanitation and hygiene at the Demonstration Garden operated by the ADNM in Northern Malawi.
+The training was coordinated by Tal Woolsey from CAWST in Calgary ( Center for Affordable Water and Sanitation Technology).
 The course was taught by trainers from their Zambia Water Expertise and Training Center.
 It was a 2 week course, the first week covered such topics as harmful bacteria, proper food handling, hand washing, placement of latrines, disease prevention etc. The majority of time was spent on giving the participants the skills to give effective community presentations on proper sanitation and hygiene.
 This training was for the Community Health Promoters who also were introduced to the concept of the biosand water filter so that they could present basic information about the filter to their community members.

 The second part of the course covered the construction, installation and maintenance of the biosand water filter.
 Twenty four people in total were trained, approximately 16 were trained as Community Health Promoters and Volunteer Community Health Promoters.